E-commerce in China: E-commerce patterns

 Domestic companies like Alibaba, JD.com, and Pinduoduo have the largest share of China's e-commerce market.
 Foreign companies like Amazon and EBay have not gained significant shares in the market.
+Because of this, Alibaba's Taobao/Tmall ecosystem captures around 46% of the market share with platforms like the B2B site Alibaba and consumer retail JD.com holding around 27% with their ability for same day delivery and control of logistics domestically.
+With many of these companies having their own payment applications like AliPay and WeChat pay they are able to prevent entry from foreign companies.
+AI adoption is another significant trend for many Chinese companies.
+In 2017, Kuo Zhang became the President of Alibaba.com and oversaw many policies that prioritized AI integration, supplier verification, and cross-border SME enablement.
+In 2024, he launched an AI sourcing agent called Accio Work that uses natural-language search and automated supplier comparisons to reduce manual procurement processes.
+In 2025, he also expanded third-party supplier verification tiers (verified and assessed suppliers) to increase reliability in B2B transactions.
+His focus remained on simplifying global trade for small businesses and providing support for the creation of online stores, etc. In 2025, Zhang set the target of 100% merchant adoption of AI tools by the year-end.

 In 2015, the State Council promoted the Internet Plus initiative, a five-year plan to integrate traditional manufacturing and service industries with big data, cloud computing, and Internet of things technology.
 The State Council provided support for Internet Plus through policy support in area including cross-border e-commerce and rural e-commerce.

 E-commerce in China is primarily platform based.
 China's major e-commerce platforms do not sell their own products, but instead host tens of millions of third party sellers which are often small enterprises or microbusinesses.
 The vast majority of sellers are individuals doing business.
 The majority of e-commerce sales in China are non-branded products or lesser known brands.

+Direct sales through online retail and livestreaming have created a new channel for rural economic opportunities.
 The expansion of e-commerce in China has resulted in the development of Taobao Villages, clusters of e-commerce businesses operating in rural areas.
 Because Taobao villages have increased the incomes or rural people and entrepreneurship in rural China, Taobao villages have become a component of rural revitalization strategies.
 E-commerce also benefits rural people more broadly through the consumption effect of lowering costs of living and therefore enhancing purchasing power.
 By bringing economic benefits to remote and economically challenged villages, e-commerce decreases cross-regional inequalities in China.
 In 2015, the Ministry of Finance allocated 2 billion RMB to establish e-commerce centers in some of the least developed areas of China.